Asian Ramen Noodle Salad with Chicken

 Ramen Noodle Salad with Chicken is a homemade version of the classic, irresistible Asian Cabbage Slaw from the 1980s.
 Full of vibrant, shredded vegetables, dried ramen noodles, and an Asian salad dressing, this slaw has stood the test of time.

-Years ago, my mom brought her recipe for Ramen noodle salad to a family summer vacation in Aspen.
-It had the Ramen seasoning packet included in the ingredients, and even though we loved it, a homemade version of this cabbage slaw is more appealing.
+Years ago, my mom brought her recipe for Ramen Salad to a family summer vacation in Aspen.
+It had the Ramen seasoning packet included in the ingredients, and even though we loved it, a homemade version of this cabbage slaw is even more appealing.

-With so many variations of this ramen noodle salad, a version will undoubtedly show up at a summer potluck, picnic or any sort of pitch-in meal.
-This Asian slaw is universally loved as demonstrated by the empty bowl by the end of all these gatherings.
+- With so many variations of this ramen noodle salad, a version will undoubtedly show up at a summer potluck, picnic, or any sort of pitch-in meal.
+This Asian slaw is universally loved as demonstrated by the empty bowl at the end of all these gatherings.

-The easiest Asian cabbage slaw is made with packaged coleslaw mix or shredded cabbage, ramen noodles, the ramen seasoning packet, nuts and/or seeds, green onions, oil and vinegar.
+- The easiest Asian cabbage slaw is made with packaged coleslaw mix or shredded cabbage, ramen noodles, the ramen seasoning packet, nuts and/or seeds, green onions, oil, and vinegar.
 Pretty darn simple.
-But as the years went by, ingredients like shredded chicken, red bell pepper and a homemade Asian dressing became tasty options!

-There are zillions of recipes for this slaw in cookbooks, on blogs and websites.
+There are zillions of recipes for this slaw in cookbooks, blogs, and websites.
 Here are some helpful hints if this is a new recipe for you.

 - The base of a Ramen noodle salad is shredded cabbage.
 For a shortcut, use packaged slaw mix, just aim for about 7 cups of shredded vegetables.